acouvreur/sablier/docs/providers/kubernetes.md

 ## Use the Kubernetes provider

-In order to use the docker provider you can configure the [provider.name](TODO) property.
+In order to use the kubernetes provider you can configure the [provider.name](TODO) property.

 <!-- tabs:start -->